-Yesterday, I did something I really never thought I'd do.
+Yesterday, I did something I never thought I would do.

-It took me 7 years to get the courage to face that fear.
+It took me seven years to gather the courage to face that fear.

 A good friend offered his airplane and his pilot to fly us to Rexburg, Idaho,